-You only need a few simple ingredients to make fatteh.
+You only need a few simple ingredients to make vegan eggplant fatteh.

-- Aubergine - One aubergine (or eggplant) is enough to make about two fattehs depending on how hungry you are.
+- Eggplant - One eggplant (or aubergine) is enough to make about two fattehs depending on how hungry you are.
 Slice it into half moon shapes for a pretty presentation.

 - Olive Oil: Choose a good quality extra virgin olive oil.
 It really makes a difference.